with Jeremy Westcott –

 A loving, affectionate Father

 You see, the completed work of salvation does not make us slaves (servile followers of a tyrannical God).
-That is what religion presents, and it is the lie the devil uses to lead astray so many people who would otherwise escape his clutches and turn to God.
+That is what religion presents, and it is the lie which leads astray so many people who would otherwise turn to God.
 No, this great salvation makes us sons (grateful children of a loving, affectionate Father).
 That is the difference between religion and relationship.
 Religion will always put us into bondage (the word ‘religion’ even comes from a Latin word meaning ‘bound up’), but relationship will bring us freedom.

 To be liberated from slavery is wonderful.
 But to find that we have been adopted as a son and made a co-heir of the Father’s entire estate is absolutely astounding!
 If we were to fully understand what it is to have access to the wealth of our Father (and I’m really not talking about money), it would totally transform our lives.
 Because of our adoption, the nature of our whole relationship with God has radically changed.
 We are set free from that religious perception of God as a hard taskmaster just looking for every opportunity to punish us, a God we have to somehow try to appease by doing our good works (only to find that nothing we can do is ever quite good enough).